"Pay with points" guide: Using loyalty mechanics to maximize business results

 Source: https://www.bpmerewards.co.uk/1000points

 These points act as a form of currency, giving participants the freedom to exchange them for diverse perks, including fuel discounts and savings on assorted products.
 The redemption process is centered around the user, prioritizing simplicity and efficiency.
 Clients can easily use their accumulated points at the point of sale, immediately enjoying benefits like reduced prices on fuel and other items.
+When points are redeemed, a statement credit is issued to the customer's account, which can be used to offset future purchases.

 Source: https://www.bpmerewards.co.uk/learn/